Keyboard shortcuts

 j / k / / Navigate requests

-TabSwitch between Request and Response tabs
+TabSwitch between Request and Response (or Frames) tabs

-/Enter filter mode (search by method or URL)
+/Enter filter mode

 EscClose detail panel or clear filter